AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Teacher**| **February 2017 - December 2018**

-Created lesson plans and taught adolescents at an after school program in the Desire Development Neighborhood and at the International School of Louisiana that included scratch game design, intro to web development, and drag & drop programming.
+Created lesson plans and taught adolescents at an after school program in the Desire Development Neighborhood and at the International School of Louisiana.
+Lessons included Scratch game design, intro to web development, and drag & drop programming.

 **IBM Cyber Security** | **Be'er Sheva, Israel** :---------------------------------|-----------------:
 **Application Developer**| **June 2016 - August 2016**

-Helped to develop an attack simulator application user interface using Python, Flask, and AngularJS.
+Helped to develop an cyber security attack simulator application user interface using Python, Flask, and AngularJS.

 **IBM Global Business Systems** | **Baton Rouge, LA** :---------------------------------|-----------------: